-In Single mode, an exposure is made when the shutter release button is pressed, the film is advanced to the next frame and the camera is made ready for the next exposure.
+In Single mode, an exposure is made when the shutter release button is pressed and the camera is made ready for the next exposure.
 To make the next exposure however, you must first release the shutter release button and then press again.